List of tallest buildings in Gurgaon

 This is a list of the tallest buildings in Gurgaon, in the northern Indian state of Haryana.
 Gurgaon is one of the fastest-growing cities in the Delhi NCR as well as in India.

 Gurgaon's economic growth started in the 1970s when Maruti Suzuki India Limited established a manufacturing plant and gathered pace after General Electric established its business outsourcing operations in the city in collaboration with real-estate firm DLF.
 New Gurgaon, Manesar and Sohna serve as adjoining manufacturing and real estate hubs for Gurgaon.
 Despite being India's 56th largest city in terms of population, Gurgaon is the 8th largest city in the country in terms of total wealth.
 Gurgaon serves as the headquarters of many of India's largest companies, is home to thousands of startup companies and has local offices for more than 250 Fortune 500 companies.
 It accounts for almost 70% of the total annual economic investments in Haryana state, which has helped it become a leading hub for high-tech industry in northern India, and the city is experiencing huge construction boom in real estate and commercial sector with hundreds of under construction projects.

 Gurgaon's skyline with its many skyscrapers is nationally recognised, and the city has been home to several tall buildings with modern planning.
-Gurgaon has an estimated 1,892 high-rises.
+Gurgaon has around 14 skyscrapers and 1,892 high-rises already constructed.

 Trump Towers Delhi NCR Towers 1 & 2 topped out in 2024, and are currently the tallest buildings in Gurgaon at 201.53 m and 55 floors.